geprog/boydee/README.md

 The main purpose is to explain a possible development environment for [Node JS](https://nodejs.org/en/) development and get started quickly.

+## Concerning the docker-compose commands.

+From now on the `docker-compose` commands are not directly but via `yarn docker-compose` commands. e.g `yarn docker-compose down` instead of `docker-compose down`.

 ## Backend

 Documentation for a sample Express Setup can be found in `/app/backend/README.md`